Protocol & Versions Guide

 4. Client stores version ranges for future requests

-5. Each request can negotiate the best version
+5. Each request negotiates the best version within the client’s [MIN, MAX] range

 Using Version Negotiation